The twist-cofinite topology on the mapping class group of a surface: Hempel distance and thick sets.

-Suppose $e$ and $f$ are two simple, disjoint curves on $\Sigma$, and $h$ is an embedded arc in $\Sigma \setminus (e\cup f)$ with one endpoint on $e$ and the other on $f$.
-The arc $h$ is only defined up to a homotopy that keeps its endpoints on the curves $e$ and $f$.
-The band sum of $e$ and $f$ is the connected component of the boundary of a regular neighbourhood of $e\cup h \cup f$ that is not isotopic to either $e$ or $f$.
-This is illustrated in Figure \ref{bandsum}.
-The surgery on the band sum of $e$ and $f$ that gives back the curves $e$ and $f$ will be called cutting the band.\\
+\textbf{Band sums.} Suppose $d$ and $e$ are two simple, disjoint curves on $\Sigma$, and $h$ is an embedded arc in $\Sigma \setminus (d\cup e)$ with one endpoint on $d$ and the other on $e$.
+The band sum of $d$ and $e$ is the connected component of the boundary of a regular neighbourhood of $d\cup h \cup e$ that is not isotopic to either $d$ or $e$.
+This is illustrated in Figure \ref{bandsum}. \\

 The band sum of two curves in $A$ is also in $A$.
-If $e$ bounds a disk $\mathcal{D}_{e}$ and $f$ bounds a disk $\mathcal{D}_{f}$ in $H_{A}$, then the band sum of $e$ and $f$ will bound a disk obtained by taking the disks $\mathcal{D}_{e}$ and $\mathcal{D}_{f}$ and attaching a long, narrow rectangle $r$, with one ``short side'' on $\partial \mathcal{D}_{e}$ and the other ``short side'' on $\mathcal{D}_{f}$.
+The band sum of $d$ and $e$ bounds a disk obtained by taking the (necessary disjoint) disks $\mathcal{D}_{d}$ and $\mathcal{D}_{e}$ and attaching a long, narrow rectangle $r$, with one ``short side'' on $\partial \mathcal{D}_{d}$ and the other ``short side'' on $\mathcal{D}_{e}$.
 The rectangles are attached in such a way that the orientations match up to give an oriented disk in the closure of the handlebody.
-Push the interior of the oriented disk into the interior of $H_{A}$, to obtain a disk with boundary the band sum of $e$ and $f$.\\
+Push the interior of the oriented disk into the interior of $H_{A}$, to obtain a disk with boundary the band sum of $d$ and $e$.\\

-\textbf{Bigon surgery.} The opposite of a band sum is called a bigon surgery.
-A pair of disks $\mathcal{D}_{d_{1}}$ and $\mathcal{D}_{d_{2}}$ embedded in $H_{A}$ with boundary curves $d_{1}$ and $d_{2}$ on $\partial H_{A}$ can be put in general and minimal position.
+\textbf{Bigon surgery.} A pair of disks $\mathcal{D}_{d_{1}}$ and $\mathcal{D}_{d_{2}}$ embedded in $H_{A}$ with boundary curves $d_{1}$ and $d_{2}$ on $\partial H_{A}$ can be put in general and minimal position.
 The intersections consist of a finite number of embedded arcs with endpoints on the crossings of $d_{1}$ and $d_{2}$.
 These arcs cut each of the disks into pieces, as shown in Figure \ref{diskintersections}.
 Due to the fact that the sets of arcs are embedded in each of the disks, cutting each disk along the intersections must give at least two bigons for each disk. \\